Augusto11CB/English-Repository/WORD-OF-THE-DAY.md

   - The new management team faces some knotty problems.
   - ...the thorny issue of immigration policy.
   - It is essential that we tackle this thorny problem.

+## 2023/08/17
+- Uproarious: extremely noisy. | extremely funny.
+- Minute: extremely small.
+- Decor: the style and layout of an interior space.
+- example:
+  - I've never seen a person with such tiny hands - they're minute!
+  - The party was planned in the **minutest** detail.
+  - The documentary showed an eye operation in **minute** detail (= showing every small detail).
+  - I entered the market to find out that it was completely chaotic and **uproarious**.
+  - an **uproarious** debate.
+  - It's a very amusing play with an **uproarious** final act.
+  - The chance of success is a **minute** fraction of a percent.
+  - The price difference between the two products is **minute**, barely noticeable.
+  - The error in the calculation was so **minute** that it had no significant impact.
+  - The artist meticulously painted every **minute** brushstroke to create a lifelike portrait.
+  - Her bright and airy living room decor is the personification of spring.